-(1 age 10 01 00) PR OCUREMENT POLICY ESTIMATED PROCUREMENT VALUE (\$, Canadian Funds, exclusive of applicable taxes) APPROVAL AUTHORITY POLICY #2 AUTHORITY TO EXECUTE CONTRACTS POLICY #13 Policy # 5.3 Policy # 5.4 Request for Tenders Request for Proposals \$250,000 or greater a) where the funds to procure the goods and services have been previously approved through the budget process; General Manager and City Manager b) for all other Contracts; c) where any of the conditions in subsections (3) and (4) of Policy # 2 apply.
+PR OCUREMENT POLICY ESTIMATED PROCUREMENT VALUE (\$, Canadian Funds, exclusive of applicable taxes) APPROVAL AUTHORITY POLICY #2 AUTHORITY TO EXECUTE CONTRACTS POLICY #13 Policy Request for Tenders \$250,000 or greater Council 5.3 Policy # 5.4 Request for Proposals a) where the funds to procure the goods and services have been previously approved through the budget process; General Manager and City Manager b) for all other Contracts; c) where any of the conditions in subsections (3) and (4) of Policy # 2 apply.
 City officials named in the Council resolution shall execute such Contracts on behalf of the City.
 Where City officials have not been named in the Council resolution, the Mayor and Clerk shall execute such Contract For linear construction Contracts issued in conjunction with the Public Works Department, the General Manager of Public Works or Authorized Delegate unless any of the conditions in subsection (3) of Policy # 2 apply, then Council approval is required.
 General Manager of Public Works and City Manager Policy # 7 Construction Contracts (applicable to existing contracts with unexpected circumstances) \$10,000 or greater General Manager (Policy #7 Construction Contracts Form) Where the existing contract requires a formal amendment, same persons as existing contract.
+Policy # 10 Emergency Procurements \$10,000 or greater General Manager General Manager

-PR ROCUREMENT POLICY ESTIMATED PROCUREMENT VALUE (\$, Canadian Funds, exclusive of applicable taxes) APPROVAL AUTHORITY POLICY #2 AUTHORITY TO EXECUTE CONTRACTS POLICY #13 Policy # 10 Emergency Procurements \$10,000 or greater General Manager General Manager Policy # 11 Non-competitive Procurements (single source) Up to but not including \$250,000 General Manager General Manager \$250,000 or greater Council City officials named in the Council resolution shall execute such Contracts on behalf of the City.
+PR OCUREMENT POLICY ESTIMATED PROCUREMENT VALUE (\$, Canadian Funds, exclusive of applicable taxes) APPROVAL AUTHORITY POLICY #2 AUTHORITY TO EXECUTE CONTRACTS POLICY #13 Policy # 11 Non-competitive Procurements (single source) Up to but not including \$250,000 \$250,000 or greater General Manager Council General Manager City officials named in the Council resolution shall execute such Contracts on behalf of the City.
 Where City officials have not been named in the Council resolution, the Mayor and Clerk shall execute such Contract.

-\(persons authorized to execute the Contract and all necessary associated documents.
+(persons authorized to execute the Contract and all necessary associated documents.
 Includes persons in an acting position)

-- (3) The Client Department in conjunction with the Procurement Section shall submit a report to Council and the appropriate standing committee recommending award of a RFT or RFP if ANY of the following conditions apply: - (a) the value of the Bid being recommended for award and any contingency allowance are in excess of the Council approved budget including any contingency allowance, or - (b) for capital projects, when the final cost of the proposed project exceeds the amount provided in the Council approved capital budget for that project by \$250,000 or greater, or - (c) for RFTs, the award is not being made for the Lowest Compliant Bid, or - (d) for RFPs, the award is not being made in accordance with evaluation methodology set out in the RFP, or - (e) where in the opinion of the City Manager, the Client Department's award recommendation is not in the best interest of the City, or - (f) there are Provincial or Federal government requirements for Council approval. - (4) The Client Department shall submit a report to Council and the appropriate standing
+- (3) The Client Department in conjunction with the Procurement Section shall submit a report to Council and the appropriate standing committee recommending award of a RFT or RFP if ANY of the following conditions apply: - (a) the value of the Bid being recommended for award and any contingency allowance are in excess of the Council approved budget including any contingency allowance, or - (b) for capital projects, when the final cost of the proposed project exceeds the amount provided in the Council approved capital budget for that project by more than 10 percent or \$250,000, whichever is less, or - (c) for RFTs, the award is not being made for the Lowest Compliant Bid, or - (d) for RFPs, the award is not being made in accordance with evaluation methodology set out in the RFP, or - (e) where in the opinion of the City Manager, the Client Department's award recommendation is not in the best interest of the City, or - (f) there are Provincial or Federal government requirements for Council approval. - (4) The Client Department shall submit a report to Council and the appropriate standing committee recommending a single source procurement of \$250,000 or greater in accordance with Policy #11 Non-competitive Procurements. - (5) Council may delegate further Approval Authority as it considers necessary from time to time, including but not limited to, any extended time periods during which Council does not since the previous status report.